Torphedo/BOTW-ModdingGuide/BOTW-FolderStructure.md

 In this post, I'll go over Breath of the Wild's general folder structure, and the file formats used in each of these areas of the game.
-The first thing to note is that the game splits all its files between the Base Game directory (`00050000\101c9400\`) and the Update directory (`0005000e\101c9400\`), because the game disc wasn't big enough (this carries over to digital versions too).
-This is why it won't run in Cemu without the update.
+The first thing to note is that the game splits all its files between the Base Game directory (`00050000\101c9400\`) and the Update directory (`0005000e\101c9400\`), because the game disc wasn't big enough for the entire thing. (this carries over to digital versions too) This is why it won't run in Cemu without the update.
 If you can't find what you're looking for in the base game, try looking in the update folder instead.

 ## Actor\